microsoft/fluentui/packages/react-tooltip/Spec.md

  */
 export interface WithTooltipSlot {
   /**
-   * The tooltip to display on hover or focus.
-Can be a string, JSX element tree, or TooltipSlotProps.
+   * The tooltip content to display on hover or focus.
+Can be a string, JSX element tree, or TooltipProps.
    */
-  tooltip?: ShorthandProps<TooltipSlotProps>;
+  tooltip?: ShorthandProps<TooltipProps>;
 }

 /**